marshyski/nginxify/README.md

 What the heck is this thing?
 ----------------------------

 I wanted to be able to automatically add a reverse proxy entry to NGINX.
-Ideal if you have subdomains per customer, and you're deploying new web assets via Docker containers or with boring servers.
+Ideal if you want a subdomain and docker container per customer instantly in-service.

 **Flow**